AerGun X-1000 Review

 Ease of Attachment/Detachment

 Simply push the head onto either type of valve, pull up the lever to lock it in place, and start pumping.
 It's really that easy, and it worked flawlessly in our tests with both valve types.
-The pump ships with two sets of detailed instructions for connecting it to either type of valve to make the process absolutely foolproof, and aside from explaining how to loosen the nut on a Presta valve they both basically break down to:
+The pump ships with two sets of detailed instructions for connecting it to either type of valve to make the process absolutely foolproof, and aside from explaining how to loosen the nut on a Presta valve, they both basically break down to:

 - Push the head onto the valve

 - Pump up the tire

 - Pull it off

-The locking lever is easy to move, very little air escapes from the valve when connecting and disconnecting.
+The locking lever is also easy to move, very little air escapes from the valve when connecting and disconnecting.
 There's a handy air bleed button built into the head to make minor pressure adjustments.
-The air hose is 34 inches long, right in the middle of the pack in this regard…perhaps if the AerGun were going to be even easier to use, they could make the hose a few inches longer, but we feel like we're really nitpicking at this point.
+The air hose is 34 inches long, right in the middle of the pack in this regard.
+Perhaps if the AerGun were going to be even easier to use, they could make the hose a few inches longer, but we feel like we're really nitpicking at this point.

-Though the design of the gauge is not one of our favorites, it performed quite well in tests of its accuracy, which is arguably the only truly important thing about a gauge.
-Tests had the AerGun's gauge within 3 PSI of our independent gauge at low pressures, and at higher pressures, it was right on the money.
+Though the design of the gauge on the AerGun is not one of our favorites, it performed quite well in tests of its accuracy — which is arguably the only truly important thing about a gauge.
+Tests had the gauge within 3psi of our independent gauge at low pressures, and at higher pressures, it was right on the money.
 This puts it alongside the most accurate pumps we've tested.